vikki-111/vikki-111/README.md

 - Writing code in C and python
 - building small tools like:
   - a custom pomodoro timer
-  - a diy stream deck
+  - a DIY stream deck
   - a simple password manager

 ---